 Well, Baba and Mamma got married.
 She was 15.
 They lived with his parents just a few blocks from Mamma’s home.
 My paternal grandmother was not as happy and light as Mamma’s parents.
 She was strict, grumpy and a busy-body.

 Grandpa was a merchant and traveled overseas, mostly South America, for months at a time.

 Dad graduated top of his class and went on to study law at St. Joseph University in Beirut.
 After completing his studies, he was approached by a cousin of his to consider a job in the newly formed Kingdom of Saudi Arabia.
 The new country was looking abroad for educated men to help staff their government.

 Dad’s Life Takes a Surprising Twist

-Dad received an offer for work from the Saudi Arabian Ministry of Foreign Affairs, where he was appointed vice-consul, and then consul of the Saudi delegation to Baghdad, Iraq.
+Dad received an offer from the Saudi Arabian Ministry of Foreign Affairs, where he was appointed vice-consul, and then consul of the Saudi delegation to Baghdad, Iraq.

-Later he would become a member of the Saudi delegation headed by Prince Faisal ibn Abdul Aziz that went to San Francisco in 1945 to participate in the establishment of the United Nations.
+Later he would become a member of the Saudi delegation headed by Prince Faisal that went to San Francisco in 1945 to participate in the establishment of the United Nations.
 He was very close to the prince and tutored him in French.

 In 1947, he was appointed by His Royal Majesty King Abdul Aziz as the kingdom’s first ambassador and minister plenipotentiary to the United States and the United Nations, then Canada, Mexico, and Cuba as well.

-I am so fortunate to have grown up in what was, and in its beauty still is, the Switzerland of the Middle East.
+I feel very fortunate to have grown up in what was, and in its beauty still is, the Switzerland of the Middle East.
 (More on the beauty and uniqueness of Lebanon, a country much misunderstood and caught as a pawn in the Game of others.)